 Applicants design their own programs and may combine domestic language and cultural study with overseas study or research.
 Study of a foreign language appropriate to the identified country or region must be an integral part of each application proposal.
 (Note: Boren Fellowship support may not be used for study of French or Spanish unless such language instruction is at an advanced level or at an intermediate level, if combined with the study of science, technology, engineering, or mathematics.)

-Application materials: Submit the online application, which includes the following items.
-Before starting the online application, remember to read the application instructions in the "How to Apply" section of the website: http://www.borenawards.org/boren_fellowship/how_apply.html
+Electronic application materials: Before starting the online application, remember to read the application instructions in the "How to Apply" section of the website: http://www.borenawards.org/boren_fellowship/how_apply.html

 Faculty Representative: Keith Raether